cshawky/CsTool.Logger/README.md

 Download binaries from https://github.com/cshawky/CsTool.Logger/releases/tag/V2.0.0-Beta.0

 The toolset DLL is labelled Version 2 as this project is a consolidation/simplification of earlier logging implementations (v1.x) to a form suitable for sharing and caring.
 This is the author's first sizeable project release to GitHub.
 The author only codes part time, more so as a hobby than anything else.
-Use in the work environment is limited, though an earlier synchronous release (v1) of this code has been included in critical realtime applications that have been operating 24x7 quite successfully for many years dating back to .NET 2.0.
+Use in the work environment is limited, though an earlier synchronous release (v1) of this code has been included in critical real-time applications that have been operating 24x7 quite successfully for many years dating back to .NET 2.0.
 The asynchronous queueing was not present.
+An even earlier release would support C, C++ on GCC, windows and embedded systems.
+As such the underlying framework as simple as it is should be mature.
+The author uses this logger library in every single project.

 V2 was created and bench marked against both NLog and Serilog as an exercise to determine if it was productive to continue supporting one's own logger library or adopting a 3rd party library.
 The conclusion was to maintain one's own library (due to simplicity and good performance) but massage it into a form that might be re useable by others.
 Deep inspection of the source code may identify the odd inconsistency in functional comments, i.e. referencing a feature that does not appear to exist in this release.
 This is a consequence of migrating legacy code, simplifying and removing code bloat et al to create this simpler implementation.

-From a GitHub release perspective, please consider it a Beta Release and conduct some testing of your own.
+From a GitHub release perspective, this is my first release so I am not sure what issues might arise from others downloading and using it.
+Please consider it a Beta Release and conduct some testing of your own.
 The author has tested this with single and multiple log producers during performance load tests but does not consider this testing definitive.
 Testing was conducted with .NET Framework 4.8 and Core 3.1 only.
-The current release has been updated to use the latest .NET runtimes 4.8.1 and 7.0 repectively.
+The current release has been updated to use the latest .NET runtimes 4.8.1 and 7.0 respectively.

-Others are welcome to contribut, though the author requests that changes be kept simple.
+Others are welcome to contribute, though the author requests that changes be kept simple.
 If you want a complex, feature rich logger, look elsewhere or build over CsTool.LoggerSrc to expand it's capabilities.
 Both NLog and Serilog appear to be excellent functionally rich loggers.

 # Implementation

-CsTool.ogger may be included into you Visual Studio project in a number of ways:
+CsTool.Logger may be included into you Visual Studio project in a number of ways:
-* Directly into your C# application directly by including CsTool.LoggerSrc using VS code shareing and instantiating the logger in Program.cs
+* Directly into your C# application directly by including CsTool.LoggerSrc using VS code sharing and instantiating the logger in Program.cs
 * By including CsTool.Logger.dll in your .NET Framework project (C#, VB, ASP etc)
 * By including CsTool.Core.Logger.dll in your .NET Core project (C#, VB, ASP etc)

-CsTool.logger is intended to be simple and very efficient causing minimal distruption to process work flow.
+CsTool.logger is intended to be simple and very efficient causing minimal disruption to process work flow.
 Only a basic understanding of C# is needed to use this library as a DLL or inline.

 The implementation manages programme folder locations for .NET Framework and will locate a suitable writeable location should the application be called from a read only location.
-At this time .NET core code for checking writeability of the folder location is not implemented.
+At this time .NET core code for checking writability of the folder location is not implemented.
 So ensure the log folder location used is writeable.
 The best way to achieve this is to start the application with the start up folder being a location other than Program Files.
 The logger will then create a subfolder called log under the startup location.
 Multiple instances of an application may be run concurrently provided that either the application start up folder is unique or the Application selects a unique logger folder.

-This logger was tested against Serilog and NLog and for the use case I tested, was faster than both when used in Async mode, primarily due to its simplicity.
+This logger was tested against Serilog and NLog and for the use case I tested, was faster than both when used in Asynchronous mode, primarily due to its simplicity.

-For example on 24th May 2020 i7 @4.7GHz 6 core/12 threads the Single producer test appication achieved approximately 330000 log events per second (a string + a value).
+For example on 24th May 2020 i7 @4.7GHz 6 core/12 threads the Single producer test application achieved approximately 330000 log events per second (a string + a value).

 Unlike NLog and Serilog, CsTool.Logger does not implement complex logging interfaces, rather leaving that to the application.
 It may however, be extended as needs be.
 Pre processing log information prior to calling the LogMessage/Write functions is simple but least efficient.
 Implementing class specific handlers will provide the most efficient solution but a little more effort and will necessitate inclusion of the source into your own logging DLL or application.

+The structure is such that it should be possible to expand the logger capability, though I have not tried this.
+If you have difficulty or suggestions on how the class structure should be revised, please assist.

 The solution contains multiple projects as described in each of the solution sections below: